Our Sustainable Building

 Not only does the Nk'Mip Desert Cultural Centre promote conservation efforts for desert wildlife, but it all takes place in an eco-friendly building.
 The centre has received to awards for its environmentally innovative architectural design.

 The building was designed by Bruce Haden of Hotson, Bakker, Boniface Haden and completed in 2006.
 The building is semi-underground, a design which is an homage to the traditional winter dwellings of the Okanagan First Nations and makes use of the insulating properties of the surrounding hillside.

-Rammed earth is an ancient building technique updated for modern construction.
-Each layer made of concrete mixed with local soil and mineral pigment, is poured and tamped down separately.
-The thick walls have a layer of added insulation and steel reinforcement, greatly increasing energy efficiency and earthquake resistance.
+Rammed earth is an ancient building technique undated for modern construction.
+Each layer made of concrete mixed with local soil and mineral pigment, is poured and tamped down separately. the thick walls have a layer of added insulation and steel reinforcement, greatly increasing energy efficiency and earthquake resistance.

 Radiant heating and cooling - Hot water radiant piping located within the floor is an energy efficient means of heating the building during the winter, while cold water radiant ceiling pipes cool the building in summer, eliminating the need for air conditioning.